Schwinger pair production in inhomogeneous electric fields with symmetrical frequency chirp: Introduction

 \section{Introduction}

-Electron-positron pair creation from vacuum in intense electromagnetic fields, known as the Schwinger effect, is a nonperturbative phenomena in quantum electrodynamics (QED) challenging both theoretically and experimentally \cite{Sauter:1931zz,Heisenberg:1935qt,Schwinger:1951nm}.
-As is identified by Sauter and later formulated by Schwinger within QED, the quantum vacuum decays into real particles through tunneling when the external field strength reaches the critical value $E_{\rm{cr}} = {m_e^2c^3} / {e\hbar} \approx 1.3 \times 10^{18} {\rm V}/{\rm m}$\cite{Schwinger:1951nm}.
+Electron-positron pair creation from vacuum in intense electromagnetic fields, known as the Schwinger effect, is a nonperturbative phenomena in quantum electrodynamics (QED) challenging both theoretically and experimentally \cite{Sauter:1931zz,Heisenberg:1935qt,Schwinger:1951nm,Nikishov,breyzin,Marinov,Ritus,Nikishov1985}.
+As is identified by Sauter and later formulated by Schwinger within QED, the quantum vacuum decays into real particles through tunneling when the external field strength reaches the critical value $E_{\rm{cr}} = {m_e^2c^3} / {e\hbar} \approx 1.3 \times 10^{18} {\rm V}/{\rm m}$ \cite{Schwinger:1951nm}.
 However, the corresponding critical field intensity $I_{\rm{cr}}=4.3 \times 10^{29}{\rm W}/{\rm cm^{2}}$ is yet demanding for the current laser technology and the Schwinger effect still awaits an experimental verification.
+Pair production of vacuum have been investigated for many simple but important fields.
+For example, the constant external field including the magnetic field is reexamined in \cite{Nikishov} and an alternating electric field has been also researched in \cite{Marinov,breyzin}.
+In particular, Ritus and Nikishov gave the presentation analytically on the pair production problem in the frame of QED by using the scattering matrix approach \cite{Ritus,Nikishov1985}.
 Recent theoretical investigations indicate that vacuum pair production can be achieved through various enhancement mechanisms via careful shaping of the laser pulses with intensities one or two orders below the critical value \cite{Schutzhold:2008pz,Bell:2008zzb,DiPiazza:2009py,Bulanov:2010ei}, which brings hope for the detection of the vacuum pair creation with the advanced laser facilities in the near future \cite{Ringwald:2001ib,Heinzl:2008an,Marklund:2008gj,Pike:2014wha}.

-Pair creation process, especially the particle momentum distribution, is very sensitive to external field parameters because of its nonlinear nature \cite{Hebenstreit:2009km,Dumlu:2010vv}.
-The momentum spectrum of the created pairs may provide detail about pair creation dynamics as well as the external field shape\cite{Akkermans:2011yn,Dumlu:2010ua,Dumlu:2011rr}.
-Many research focus on temporal electric fields through changing of one or more field parameters\cite{Xie:2017,Li:2015cea,Li:2017qwd,Hebenstreit:2009km,Dumlu:2010vv,Abdukerim:2013vsa,Olugh:2018seh}, such as field frequency \cite{Olugh:2018seh}, carrier phase \cite{Abdukerim:2013vsa}, and analyze effects of these arguments on the momentum spectrum of created particles.
+Pair creation process, especially the particle momentum distribution, is very sensitive to external field parameters because of its nonlinear nature \cite{Hebenstreit:2009km,Dumlu:2010vv}.The momentum spectrum of the created pairs may provide detail about pair creation dynamics as well as the external field shape\cite{Akkermans:2011yn,Dumlu:2010ua,Dumlu:2011rr}.Many research focus on temporal electric fields through changing of one or more field parameters\cite{Xie:2017,Li:2015cea,Li:2017qwd,Hebenstreit:2009km,Dumlu:2010vv,Abdukerim:2013vsa,Olugh:2018seh}, such as field frequency \cite{Olugh:2018seh}, carrier phase \cite{Abdukerim:2013vsa}, and analyze effects of these arguments on the momentum spectrum of created particles.

 Moreover, it is also well known that the chirp plays an important role in strong field QED.
 For example, high intensity laser pulse itself, which we need it for the study of pair production, are obtained by chirped pulse amplification (CPA) technique \cite{Strick} in laboratories.
 Chirp effects on pair production have been widely studied in the homogeneous fields \cite{Dumlu:2010vv,Olugh:2018seh}.
 To our knowledge, current research has been limited on the asymmetrical chirp effects in the spatially inhomogeneous field set up \cite{Ababekri:2020}.
 Recently, we have studied symmetrical chirp effects in homogeneous electric field \cite{Wang}.